mrutkows/openwhisk-knative-build/runtimes/javascript/tests/helloworldwithparams/README.md

 #
 -->

-# Hello World Test for OpenWhisk NodeJS Runtime using Knative
+# Hello World Test with Params for OpenWhisk NodeJS Runtime using Knative

 # Running the Test